 Jaleo translates to “racket” or “chaos”, which sets the tone of this Iberian-style gastrobar in Chantenay where fun and fiesta are the order of the day!
 At lunchtime, Barcelona-born chef Albert Riera (former second-in-command to Éric Guérin) brings a new twist to bistro cuisine.
 Evenings, however, are very much a Spanish affair with tapas and amazing paella.
 In the dining room, Émilie Gosselin proposes some great bottles and a fine selection of vermouth to accompany all these delights.
 Olé!

 On the banks of the Loire, opposite Trentemoult, this former oil mill has been transformed into a craft brewery, producing high-quality beers.
 This large wood and stone space is not just a brewpub, though.
 Chef Diego Cortes concocts creative bistro dishes at lunchtime and devilishly good tapas and finger food in the evening.
-For the full experience, you can arrive by Navibus from the western tip of the Ile de Nantes.
+For the full experience, you can arrive by Navibus from the western tip of the Ile de Nantes or Trentemoult.

 In the idyllic green and tranquil setting of the Parc de Procé with its English-style gardens, you’ll find this 18th century manor house, now a café-restaurant.
 With its bright, contemporary feel, it’s an ideal spot for lunch or even breakfast, a coffee or an aperitif.
 In the kitchen, the team prepares fresh, creative and well-executed suggestions.
 You’ll also find a very good list of organic, biodynamic and natural wines at reasonable prices.
 Privatisation of rooms possible for functions.